-Artist Studio Tour
+Artist Studio and House Tour 2020

-This go-at-your-own-pace self-guided tour begins at 10 a.m. at the Alliance for the Arts where ticket holders receive a map to the artists’ studios.
-A closing reception follows at DAAS Co-Op Gallery at 4 p.m.
+Take a road trip with your friends and see creativity up close and personal.
+Discover the sanctuaries where local art is created, mingle with the makers and gain a close-up view of the materials each artist employs.
+This go-at-your-own-pace self-guided tour begins at 10 a.m. at the Alliance for the Arts where ticket holders receive a map to the artists’ studios, spaces and homes.
+A closing reception with refreshments follows at Sanibel Potter Studio at 3 p.m.

 About the Artists